tildearrow/furnace/doc/3-pattern/effects.md

 # effect list

-Most of the effect numbers are from ProTracker / FastTracker 2.
+most of the effect numbers are from ProTracker / FastTracker 2.

-However, effects are continuous, which means you only need to type it once and then stop it with an effect value of `00` or no effect value at all.
+however, effects are continuous, which means you only need to type it once and then stop it with an effect value of `00` or no effect value at all.

 ## volume